Fall 2016 Mooov-In: Checking In

 Did You Know?

 Interested in a student job?
 DHFS hires students throughout the year in a variety of different positions.
-Visit the DHFS jobs page to search for DHFS student jobs.
-You can also visit the Hire a Longhorn site to search for any student job on campus.
+Visit the Hire a Longhorn site to search for student jobs on campus.

 Frequently Asked Questions